Unknown Confederate Dead Monument in Perryville

-The Unknown Confederate Dead Monument in Perryville is located in the vicinity of Perryville, in Boyle County, Kentucky, United States, in the Goodknight Cemetery, a small family cemetery on private land.
-It is presumed to have been constructed around the year 1928, sixty-six years after the Battle of Perryville on October 8, 1862, in which the Confederate soldiers buried here anonymously died.
+The Unknown Confederate Dead Monument in Perryville is located in the vicinity of Perryville, Kentucky, in Boyle County, Kentucky, United States, in the Goodknight Cemetery, a small family cemetery on private land.
+It is presumed to have been constructed around the year 1928, sixty-six years after the Battle of Perryville, the bloodiest battle in Kentucky history, on October 8, 1862, in which the Confederate soldiers buried here anonymously died.
 In total, 532 Confederates died at the battle, but it is unknown how many of this number are buried here.